vtrevi987/pages-starter/index.md

 Continue on to the [Resources]({{ "/resources" | prepend: site.baseurl }}) section to learn more about GitHub Pages and other handy tools.

-If you have questions, please look for me at the hackathon.
-I am here to help!
+If you have questions, please let me know.
+I am glad to help!